Are you looking for a graduate role that offers early responsibility and a relatively high starting salary? Then consider a retail graduate scheme

-That said, competition to gain a place on a retail scheme is fierce and you'll need to take advantage of every opportunity to impress potential employers.
+However, competition to gain a place on a retail scheme is fierce and you'll need to take advantage of every opportunity to impress potential employers.

-Which companies run retail graduate schemes?
+Which companies run retail schemes?

 Organisations that run retail graduate schemes include:

-- New Look - fast-track graduate schemes are offered in three key areas - finance, IT and Ecommerce.
+- New Look - fast-track graduate schemes are offered in three key areas - finance, IT and e-commerce.

 What do retail graduate schemes involve?

-For example if you join the Aldi graduate scheme you'll spend a year training to become an area manager, with the help of a mentor.
-To fully understand how Aldi stores are run you'll start with stacking shelves, getting to know your products and learning about customer service.
+This depends on the company and the scheme.
+For example, if you join the Aldi graduate scheme, you'll spend a year training to become an area manager, with the help of a mentor.
+To fully understand how Aldi stores are run you'll start by stacking shelves, getting to know your products and learning about customer service.
 By week 15 you could have the keys to your own store and by week 47 you'll be looking after your own regional area.